MileHacker Logo

 • Check public bus models for accessibility.

-• Ride-sharing apps show available vehicles with accessibility features.
+• Ride-sharing apps show available wheelchair-accessible vehicles.

 Services for Visual or Hearing Impairments